Antioxidants – we all know that they are good for us.

 When our immune system is functioning well, our body produces enough antioxidants by itself to keep the numbers of free radicals in balance and quarantined to specific areas where they are needed.

-Unfortunately as we age, many more free radicals accumulate in our bodies.
-This makes us more prone to illness when we’re in our 70s and 80s.
+As we age, free radicals accumulate in our bodies.
+This makes us more prone to illness.
 Our immune system starts to struggle with excess free radicals, which can damage the immune cells (T-cells, natural killer cells), disrupt the communication between immune cells (cytokine pathways), and upset free radical/antioxidant balance of macrophages (an important type of immune cell).

 Antioxidants have lots of extra electrons.
 By giving an extra electron to a free radical, they neutralise the free radical.